Whalepool/TVChartInfo/readme.md

 # Make sure we have screen installed
 # sudo apt-get install screen

-# cd into the Dispatchers folder
+# cd into the TVChartInfo folder
 # execute the zmqproxy.py script inside a screen and auto detach
 screen -S tvchartinfo -d -m python main.py